 📅 Eating Seasonal

-Brussels sprouts season starts at the end of August through March in Italy; although you can find and eat Brussel sprouts year-round, they won’t be local.
-Usually, they are at their pick after the first freezing, as they benefit from cold weather.
+Brussels sprouts season starts at the end of August through March in Italy; although you can find and eat Brussels sprouts year-round, they won’t be local.
+Usually, they are at their peak after the first freezing, as they benefit from cold weather.

-These Garlic Brussel sprouts are super easy to make.
+These Garlic Brussels sprouts are super easy to make.

 - Fresh Brussels sprouts: Brussels sprouts are the main ingredient and provide a nutty, earthy flavor and a crunchy texture to the dish.

 - Garlic powder: Garlic powder adds a pungent, savory flavor to the dish and enhances the other flavors without the texture of minced garlic.

 - Olive or Avocado Oil: Oil helps to roast the Brussels sprouts to perfection, adds flavor, and can provide healthy fats depending on which oil is used.

 - Fine salt: Fine salt is used to season the dish and enhance the flavors of the other ingredients.